 On December 10, 1898, the Treaty of Paris which ended the Spanish-American War also granted the people of Cuba independence.
 However, from that day until January 1, 1959, the United States continued to alternatively treat Cuba as a colony, protectorate, playground and private plantation.
 Ironically, when Cuba achieved true independence; that is when the real conflict between Cuba and the United States began.

 The British committed war crimes during the American Revolution and the War of 1812.
-Thousands of American men, women and children were murdered, abused and subject to incredible hardship as part of the military policy of the British.
+Thousands of American men, women and children were murdered, abused and subjected to incredible hardship as part of the military policy of the British.
 Yet Great Britain has become America’s closest ally and it is considered poor taste to reference past crimes.

 During the Civil War that was started by the treasonous Confederate States of America.
 Over one million people died in that war – which represented 3 per cent of the country’s population at that time (that number would be over nine million today).
-At the conclusion of the war, even though a supporter of the CSA killed the President of the United States, even though the CSA was clearly guilty of war crimes like the death camp in Andersonville and the slaughter of black troops at Fort Pillow, despite all of these offenses (and many more) there were no mass war crime trials.
+At the conclusion of the war, even though a supporter of the CSA killed the President of the United States, even though the CSA was clearly guilty of war crimes like the death camp in Andersonville and the slaughter of black troops at Fort Pillow, despite all of these offenses (and many more) there were no mass war crime trials attempts at systemic punishment.

-Total American casualties in World War II exceed one million with over 400,000 members of the military killed.
+Total American casualties in World War II exceeded one million with over 400,000 members of the military killed.
 Yet, within a few years of the cessation of hostilities the United States helped to rebuild Japan and Germany, their defeated foes.
 Within 15 years Americans were buying Toyotas and Volkswagens and all was forgiven.

 Over 200,000 members of the American military were killed or wounded in the Vietnam War.
 Today members of the American military wear clothing made in Vietnam and American tourists travel to Vietnam for holidays on a daily basis.